Highlights

 In upholding our mission and vision, if there are two equally qualified candidates with similar GPAs, coursework, letters of recommendation, and patient care experience, the applicant who provides service to others in community or church would be selected over the one who does not serve.

-In upholding our program's mission, in making a selection between equally qualified candidates, candidates from HPSA (health professional shortage areas), and MUC (medically underserved communities) will be given preference, and invited to interview.
+In upholding our program's mission, in making a selection between equally qualified candidates, candidates from HPSA (health professional shortage areas), rural communities, and MUC (medically underserved communities) will be given preference.
 This is in fitting with the mission and vision of the PA program.
 To check qualification use the links below:

 The ARC-PA has granted Accreditation-Provisional status to the Concordia University Ann Arbor Physician Assistant Program sponsored by Concordia University Ann Arbor.
 Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding Accreditation Provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.
 Accreditation-Provisional does not ensure any subsequent accreditation status.
 It is limited to no more than five years from matriculation of the first class.